-Though Jesus had objections from a few elite Jews, he had wide popularity.
-A huge number of people came to listen to him and get favors from him.
+Though Jesus faced objections from a few elite Jews, he did enjoy wide popularity.
+A huge number of people came to listen to him and to seek favours from him.
 When Jesus and the disciples were in a deserted place, people hastened there on foot from all towns.
 As Jesus “saw the vast crowd, his heart was moved with pity for them, for they were like sheep without a shepherd; and he began to teach them many things” (Mk 6:32-34).
 Since people listened to him for hours, he miraculously fed them with five loaves of bread and two fish.
-Their number was 5,000 men.
+They numbered 5,000 men.

 On another occasion, people were immersed in listening to Jesus for extended hours, incurious of their necessities.
 He told his disciples, “My heart is moved with pity for the crowd, for they have been with me now for three days and have nothing to eat” (Mt 15:32).
 He again multiplied food and fed them.
 “Those who ate were four thousand men, not counting women and children (Mt 15:38).
 So, Jesus and the disciples were convinced of the thirst of the people to listen to the Word of God.

 When the harvest time arrives, the farm owners will desperately search for harvesters to do the job.
-Though the corps are plenty, the shortage of reapers would waste the corps.
+Though the crops are plentiful, the shortage of reapers would lead to a wastage of crops.

 After Jesus’ discussion with the Samaritan woman, possibly looking at the nearby villages, Jesus told his disciples, “I tell you, look up and see the fields ripe for the harvest” (Jn 4:35).
-Out of his pity for the enormous number of people whom the God-assigned leaders had abandoned, Jesus decided to save them by selecting dedicated laborers, training them, and assigning them for faithful service.
+Out of pity for the enormous number of people whom the God-assigned leaders had abandoned, Jesus decided to save them by selecting dedicated labourers, training and assigning them to faithful service.
 They would replace the irresponsible and unfaithful leaders of Israel.

-John the Baptist and Jesus had been preaching and baptizing many people to prepare for the Kingdom of God that Jesus Christ was about to establish on the day of Pentecost.
+John the Baptist and Jesus Christ had been preaching and baptizing people to prepare them for the Kingdom of God that the latter was about to establish on the day of Pentecost.
 They had sowed the seed for the harvest.
-A huge number of people were ready for it when the church was set up for them.
-Jesus wanted his Father’s support to get enough pastors for the sheep that must be brought into his sheepfold from all nations of the world.
+A huge number of people were ready for it when the Church was set up for them.
+Jesus wanted his Father’s support to get enough pastors for the sheep that must be brought into his sheepfold from all the nations of the world.

-Jesus did everything only in accord with this Father (Jn 5:19).
-The Father sent him as the Sower of the divine Word.
-He wanted more laborers to work in God’s field to sow and to harvest.
+Jesus did everything only in accord with his Father (Jn 5:19).
+The Father sent him as the “Sower” of the divine Word.
+He wanted more labourers to cultivate God’s field and to reap a rich harvest.
 That also was a motivation for his disciples to promote vocations for full time or part-time ministry of the Word of God.

 (3) Go!
 I am sending you like lambs among wolves.